vihaan69/DarkClient/README.md

 - **Java Development Kit (JDK) 21+**
 - **Minecraft Java Edition**

+## ⬇️ Download

+If you prefer precompiled binaries instead of building from source:

+1. Go to the **Actions** tab on GitHub.
+2. Open the latest workflow run.
+3. Scroll to the bottom of the page to find the **Artifacts** section.
+4. Download the compiled binaries for your platform (**Linux** or **Windows**).

+This allows you to get up and running without waiting for compilation.

 ## 🛠️ Installation & Setup

 ### 1. Clone the Repository